 tar pczvf /root/etc.tar.gz /etc

 The command should be run as root to ensure that all files in /etc are included in the backup.
-This time, I’ve added the [v] option in the command.
-This option stands for verbose, it tells tar to show all files names that get added into the archive.
+I’ve added the [v] option in the command this time. the option stands for verbose, and it tells tar to show all file names that get added to the archive.

 tar czf /backup/myuser.tar.gz /home/myuser

-Replace myuser with your username.
-In this command, I’ve omitted the [p] switch, so the permissions get not preserved.
+Replace my user with your username.
+I’ve omitted the [p] switch in this command, so the permissions are not preserved.

 Example 3: A file-based backup of MySQL databases The MySQL databases are stored in /var/lib/mysql on most Linux distributions.
 You can check that with the command:

-Stop the database server to get a consistent MySQL file backup with tar.
+Stop the database server from getting a consistent MySQL file backup with tar.
 The backup will be written to the /backup folder.
 1) Create the backup folder

 mkdir /backup chmod 600 /backup